 You can also access your files on any internet device, and you don’t need to worry about transferring them back and forth.

-You may think that you know your rights and responsibilities for your creative work.
+You may think you know your creative work’s rights and responsibilities.
 You do, but you should also know your rights and duties for your Mac.

-Whether you’re working on a personal project or a client-related project, it’s essential to know your rights and responsibilities, both within your agreement with the client and on a legal level.
+Whether you’re working on a personal project unrelated project, it’s essential to know your rights and responsibilities, both within your agreement with the client and on a legal level.

 I’m not going to lie.
 As a freelancer, this is something that I’ve had to learn on the job.
 When you’re working on a client’s project, it’s a little different from working on your own.

-It would help if you were careful with what you publish on your site.
-For example, if you’re working on a client’s website, you might be able to use their images.
+It would help to be careful with what you publish on your site.
+For example, you can use their images if you’re working on a client’s website.
 However, you should always check to see if you can use the photos for your projects.

 Suppose you’re working on a client-related project.
-You can use the images in your projects, and you don’t have to worry about the client’s IP.
+You can use the images in your projects and donate to worry about the client’s IP.

 While the Creative Cloud software offers a lot of great features, sometimes you want to go a little crazy and create something that no one else will be able to replicate.